 Coping With Challenges: In 3 Strategic Steps

-Challenges are, no tautology intended, challenging and always require a direct investment of mental courage and cheering self-talk.
+Challenges are, no tautology intended, challenging, and always require a direct investment of mental courage and empowering self-talk.

 The steps I follow when I am dealing with any transition/challenge are the following:

 1) Search for signs; 2) Show up for the assignment; 3) Understand the lesson.

 Signs are sneaky to catch and quite often blurry.

 To dismantle their euphemistic nature, we have to spend time in silence to decipher their rooted meaning in meditation.

 Our gut and intuition are impeccable in their advice but, in order to understand it, we have to detach the ego-mind from interfering with the message that we are receiving.